 If you are filing a joint return, disregard community property laws.
-If your spouse died in 2004 and had no earned income, see Pub.
-503. If your spouse was a student or disabled in 2004, see the instructions for line 5.
+If your spouse died in 2005, see Pub.
+503. If your spouse was a student or disabled in 2005, see the instructions for line 5.

 If your filing status is married filing separately, see Married Persons Filing Separate Returns on page 2.
 Are you considered unmarried under that rule?